SteveRBolton/northants-website/README.md

 All future work should be branched from the `preprod_*` branches for either the frontend or backend.

-When working on new development work using feature branch should be named as follows:
+Working on new development work must use a feature branch and should be named as follows:

 `feature/TICKET-ID-my-ticket-title-FRONTENDorBACKEND`

 For example;

-- `feature/123-my-ticket-title-frontend` for work on the frontend branched from the `preprod_frontend` branch
+- `feature/123-my-ticket-title-frontend` for work on the frontend which is branched from the `preprod_frontend` branch
-- `feature/123-my-ticket-title-backend` for work on the backend branched from the `preprod_backend` branch
+- `feature/123-my-ticket-title-backend` for work on the backend which is branched from the `preprod_backend` branch

 Once work is completed a pull request must be created going back in to `preprod_frontend` or `preprod_backend` for peer review.